Roofing contractor prison-bound for West Slope scam

 The Residential Roofing Bill of Rights, which became law in 2012, requires roofing contractors to keep client funds in a trust either until materials have been ordered or a large portion of the contracted roof has been completed.

 Harris broke this law, despite having full knowledge of its existence, the Attorney General’s Office said.
-At triual, numerous community members and victims explained how Harris harmed the Western Slope community.
+At trial, numerous community members and victims explained how Harris harmed the Western Slope community.

 The Criminal Justice section at the Colorado Department of Law (DOL) received the case from the National Insurance Crime Bureau (NICB), a non-profit agency that monitors insurance-related crimes and refers them to the appropriate law enforcement agency for investigation and prosecution.